Veridise/veridise-docs/saas/guide/pages/projects/project_viewer/audit_issue_management.md

 ![image](../../../../screenshots/connect_with_github.png)
 ![image](../../../../screenshots/install_audithub_application.png)

-After this step, AuditHub can interact with the repositories you authorized.
+After this step, the selected AuditHub organization can interact with the repositories you authorized.

 ### Link a repository to a project

-Once GitHub is connected:
+Once an AuditHub organization is connected to a GitHub account:
-1. Open any project in AuditHub.
+1. Open any project of this organization in AuditHub.
 2. Click the **Link GitHub repository** button.
-3. Select the repository you want to associate with that project.
+3. Select the GitHUb repository you want to associate with this project.

 ![image](../../../../screenshots/link_github_repository_1.png)
 ![image](../../../../screenshots/link_github_repository_2.png)